pikvm/pikvm/docs/msd.md

         ```

 !!! tip
-    The main drive can also be switched to read-write mode, this can be done from the web interface.
+    The main drive can also be switched to read-write mode, this can be done from the Web UI.

     In this case, the image will have to be prepared outside of PiKVM, and upload it to use,
     then download it back to your local host for files extraction.